jeromesun14/xcap-bin/README.md

 Xcap is a windows based packet generator &amp; sender tool, you can use it to create a packet, then send it through a specified interfaces on you computer.

 ## Purpose of this repo
 The official site of xcap is http://xcap.weebly.com.
-It's a bit of slow in China, so I put its binary for personal backup.
+It's a bit of slow in China, so I put its binary here for personal backup.

+## Versions

+* 1.0.14, seems to update on 2015/10/15

 ## Source of xcap
 Xcap is not open now.